 Proportional Popular Vote

-Since one of the strongest critiques of the Electoral College is its winner-take-all nature, dividing electoral votes proportionally in a manner similar to many presidential primary contests would help to resolve that issue.
-It also would give major third-party and independent candidates a legitimate chance to win electoral votes without having to win states outright.
-Presently, those candidates can only win electoral votes if they have concentrated geographic support, like the Dixiecrats did in the mid-twentieth century.
+Since one of the strongest critiques of the Electoral College is its winner-take-all nature, dividing EVs proportionally in a manner similar to many presidential primary contests would help to resolve that issue.
+It also would give major third-party and independent candidates a legitimate chance to win EVs without having to win states outright.
+Presently, those candidates can only win EVs if they have concentrated geographic support, like the Dixiecrats did in the mid-twentieth century.

 One issue with this method is that, like with a direct popular vote, there are many occasions where the winning candidate would fail to win a majority of the popular vote.
-By extension, it would be quite common for the leading candidate to fall short of the 270–electoral vote threshold necessary to win.
+By extension, it would be quite common for the leading candidate to fall short of the 270 EV threshold necessary to win.
 This means presidential elections would often be decided in the House via contingent elections.
 Take 1992, which featured Ross Perot as a prominent independent candidate.
-Perot’s 18.9 percent of the vote would have given him enough electoral votes to deny either Bill Clinton or George H.W.
-Bush 270 electoral votes, forcing the House to decide the election (likely in Clinton’s favor).
+Perot’s 18.9 percent of the vote would have given him enough EVs to deny either Bill Clinton or George H.W.
+Bush 270 EVs, forcing the House to decide the election (likely in Clinton’s favor).
 The same would have happened in 1996, 2000, and 2016.

-Additionally, “proportionality” is a tricky concept with discrete electoral votes.
-If Candidate A earned a share of a state’s popular vote equivalent to 3.5 electoral votes, while Candidate B earned 2.5, whose total gets rounded up and whose gets rounded down?
-Theoretically, there’s nothing preventing the use of fractional electoral votes (unless I’ve missed a Supreme Court ruling or constitutional provision), but that introduces a whole new set of issues that I don’t think are worth exploring here.
+Additionally, “proportionality” is a tricky concept with discrete EVs.
+If Candidate A earned a share of a state’s popular vote equivalent to 3.5 EVs, while Candidate B earned 2.5, whose total gets rounded up and whose gets rounded down?
+The Twelfth Amendment specifies that the person who receives “a majority of the whole number of Electors appointed” becomes president, precluding the use of fractional EVs.

 There are several different apportionment methods used around the world, such as Hamilton (largest remainder), D’Hondt/Jefferson (highest averages), Webster/Sainte-Laguë (highest quotient), and Huntington–Hill (geometric mean).
 Each method addresses the proportionality issue in a different way; for example, D’Hondt benefits major candidates while Huntington–Hill slightly favors minor candidates.
 I plan to talk about these in more depth in a future blog post, so don’t worry too much about the differences.
 The House notably uses the Huntington–Hill method to apportion seats to the 50 states.